Contact Us

-How to Create a Crowdfunding Platform in 2023: Complete Step-by-Step Guide
+How to Create a Crowdfunding Platform in 2025: Step-by-Step Guide

 #Guides #Marketplaces

 Crowdfunding is gaining traction and becoming a leader in the digital economy.
-In 2021, the global crowdfunding market size was over $17 billion and is projected to reach a value of about $43 billion by 2028.
+In 2023, the global crowdfunding market was valued at about $1.17 billion, showing a small but steady increase from previous years.

 More than half of crowdfunding campaigns achieve success.
 What’s more, 78% of projects raise more money than had been set as the initial funding goal.

-The crowdfunding topic has piqued the interest of both small businesses willing to gather the capital for their growth and investors thinking of building their own website.
+The crowdfunding topic has piqued the interest of small businesses willing to gather the capital for their growth and investors considering building their own websites.

 However, as new players are entering the market every day, how to create a crowdfunding platform now before it’s too late?